selleyf/picoCTF-Writeups/Vault-Door-Series/vault-door-3.md

 }
 String s = new String(buffer);
 ```
-From this we can deduce the the correct input string with this Python code:
+Inverting the logic, we can deduce the correct input string with this Python script:

 ```python
 result_string = "jU5t_a_sna_3lpm12g94c_u_4_m7ra41"